CouncilDataProject/cookiecutter-cdp-deployment/paper/paper.md

 Council Data Project (CDP) tooling was originally designed for processing and archiving meetings of the Seattle City Council.
 Recent additions, have made it possible to archive, process, and compile data for any number of recorded events, either manually or in an automated fashion.

 CDP tools are meant to act as a platform for research.
-As more CDP instances are deployed, the larger the pool of standardize event data there is to study.
-Specifically in cross-municipality studies for public policy, sociology, and more.
+As more CDP instances are deployed, the larger the pool of standardized event data there is to study.
+Specifically, in scaling CDP instances to many deployments, scientists can test their models against multiple municipalities to see how well their model generalizes or study how different municipalities react to similar policy discussions.

 # Architecture